sunjiangming/PRS_MCCP/README.md

     PRS: Input Polygenic risk scores
 ```

-# Using MCCP for comparision
+# Using MCCP for performance evaluation

-  This is script used in the paper to evaluate peformance of MCCP in group when compared to classical approach (top x% and bottom x% of PRS).
+  This is the script used in our study to evaluate peformance of MCCP when disease status are known for both training and test set.
+Performances in group can be compared with classical approach (top x% and bottom x% of PRS).
+Nevertheless, the classical approach can't report confidence of prediction.

+-  step1: run MCCP on respective datasets.

+-  step2: Compare performances with classical approach using AUC, PPV and NPV when same coverage are achieved.